Convex clustering via $\ell_1$ fusion penalization: Introduction

 As the penalty parameter~$\lambda$ varies from $0$ to $\infty$, each corresponding solution determines a cluster partition.
 We are interested in the asymptotics of the entire collection of such partitions, which we view as the outcome of the \textit{sample clustering procedure}.

 {\bf Summary of the Main Contributions.} We analyze the large sample behavior of the sample clustering procedure determined by the solution path for criterion~(\ref{clus.criterion}).
-We develop a simple and intuitive formulation for the population clustering procedure, and show that under some very mild regularity conditions the sample procedure consistently estimates its population analog.
+We develop a simple and intuitive formulation for the population clustering procedure, show that under some very mild regularity conditions the sample procedure consistently estimates its population analog, and derive the corresponding rates of convergence.

 More specifically, we first demonstrate that the path of solutions to~(\ref{clus.criterion}) determines a clustering tree, which can be formed by either successive merges of clusters, in a bottom up fashion, or successive splits, in a top down approach.
 We then study the asymptotic behavior of the full clustering tree by representing each split as a solution to a maximization problem.
 We define the corresponding population clustering procedure in a similar fashion, but replace sample averages with the corresponding expected values.
 The asymptotic analysis is significantly complicated by the fact that, unlike in the standard M-estimation setup (e.g. \citealt{vaartwellner96book, vaart98book}), the number of maximization problems at the sample level tends to infinity together with~$n$, and the number of the corresponding population problems is infinite.
-We demonstrate that the sample criterion functions are uniformly close to their population counterparts.
-Then, a careful analysis of the continuity properties of the population solutions allows us to establish consistency of the sample clustering procedure.
-Furthermore, we strengthen our asymptotic results by deriving the corresponding rates of convergence.
+We establish consistency and the rates of convergence of the sample clustering procedure through a careful analysis of the population procedure and the corresponding empirical process.

 Motivated by the results of our large sample investigation, we introduce a key postprocessing modification to the sample clustering procedure.
-We show that the resulting procedure can be successfully used to estimate the number of clusters in the population and compare it with existing number of clusters and modality assessment approaches.
-Our results provide strong support for the use of~$\ell_1$ fusion penalties in clustering.
+We show, both theoretically and empirically, that the resulting approach can be successfully used to estimate the number of clusters in the population.
+We also compare the new methodology with a wide variety of existing modality assessment and number of clusters approaches.
+Our results provide strong support for the use of fusion penalization in clustering.